ooples/pine_script_docs/source/writing/Limitations.rst

 To work around the limit, you can offload some code into a library and use the library functions in your script instead.
 Replacing duplicate code with functions should also shorten the length of the IL tokens.

-Array size
-^^^^^^^^^^

-Arrays are a complicated topic for new Pine Script™ programmers so make sure to take a good look at the arrays page if you need a refresher.
-We will give a very brief explainer of arrays to better explain the limits.
-Arrays are a custom collection of data that is similar to a data series in that it can hold data in the background while your script is executing on each bar.
-However that is where most of the similarities end.
-For a data series, we use the historical operator [] to pull a value from X bars back.
-For example if we want to use the close from 2 bars back then we would use close[2] but if you were to do this on an array, you would get the third value from the start of the array since arrays start from the 0 index.
-Arrays are much easier to work with overall because there are many built-in functions that you can execute on an array.
-For more information on the full list of array functions then please check out the full array user manual page.
-There is a max of 100,000 objects inside an array and below we will show how to properly utilize these limits inside your script.
+Arrays and matrices
+^^^^^^^^^^^^^^^^^^^

+Arrays and matrices are both very complicated topics for new Pine Script™ programmers so make sure to take a good look at the `arrays page <https://www.tradingview.com/pine-script-docs/en/v5/language/Arrays.html>`__ or the `matrices page <https://www.tradingview.com/pine-script-docs/en/v5/language/Arrays.html>`__ if you need a refresher.
+Arrays and matrices are both special objects that are collections of data in slightly different data formats.
+Arrays can be thought of as a variation of a data time series and matrices add an extra dimension to this concept which allows for arrays inside arrays.
+Both types have the same limit where you have a max of 100,000 elements allowed inside each collection object.

 Variables